Moral emotions: Moral emotions and behavior

+Empathy and altruism

 Empathy also plays a large role in altruism.
 The empathy-altruism hypothesis states that feelings of empathy for another lead to an altruistic motivation to help that person.
 In contrast, there may also be an egoistic motivation to help someone in need.
 This is the Hullian tension-reduction model in which personal distress caused by another in need leads the person to help in order to alleviate their own discomfort.
 The Altruism Born of Suffering Literature states that individuals who have undergone difficult times and grown from this trauma identify with seeing others in need and respond altruistically by protecting or caring for others.
 In the context of climate change, it is recognised that for individuals to act altruistically towards their society and environment, they need to learn to increase their capacity to process their emotional experiences as well as increased reflective functioning.

 Batson, Klein, Highberger, and Shaw conducted experiments where they manipulated people through the use of empathy-induced altruism to make decisions that required them to show partiality to one individual over another.
 The first experiment involved a participant from each group choosing someone to experience a positive or negative task.
 These groups included a non-communication, communication/low-empathy, and communication/high-empathy.
 They were asked to make their decisions based on these standards resulting in the communication/high-empathy group showing more partiality in the experiment than the other groups due to being successfully manipulated emotionally.
 Those individuals who they successfully manipulated reported that despite feeling compelled in the moment to show partiality, they still felt they had made the more "immoral" decision since they followed an empathy-based emotion rather than adhering to a justice perspective of morality.